mortii/anki-morphs/docs/src/user_guide/installation/installing-spacy.md

   - macOS: `~/Library/Application Support/Anki2/addons21/spacy-venv-python-<version>`
   - Linux: `~/.local/share/Anki2/addons21/spacy-venv-python-<version>`

+  > **Note**: on Anki 26.04 and later (self-contained builds), AnkiMorphs needs a Python interpreter
+  > to create this folder.
+If your system already has a Python matching Anki's version, or `uv`, it
+  > is reused and nothing extra is downloaded.
+Otherwise AnkiMorphs downloads `uv` and a standalone
+  > Python (~60 MB total) into `addons21/ankimorphs-python-bootstrap` automatically.
+That folder is
+  > shared by spaCy and CAMeL Tools, is not removed by "Purge", and can be deleted manually after
+  > purging both.

   After the installation is complete you have to restart Anki before you can install any models.

 * **Install Model**: